spryker/spryker-docs/_includes/pbc/all/install-features/202404.0/install-the-merchant-feature.md

 {% info_block warningBox "Verification" %}

-Make sure that when merchant profile entities are created or updated through ORM, they are exported to Redis accordingly.
+Make sure that, when merchant profile entities are created or updated through ORM, they are exported to Redis accordingly.

 {% endinfo_block %}

-##### Configure export to Elastica
+#### Configure export to Elastica

 This step publishes tables on change (create, edit) to `spy_merchant_search` and synchronizes the data to Search.